 Initial assessments revealed a market with dwindling occupancy rates and a rental structure which failed to reflect good retail practice.
 The estate had a strong anchor of food retailers, creating a critical mass of desirable tenants, however the independent retail was dwindling as traders retired or left due to competition with online shopping and nearby out of town retail parks.
 Recommendations were made to attract new traders into these areas of the estate, including discounted rent periods and new trader incentives presented in mutually equitable occupational agreements.

-Quarterbridge Lettings undertook a pre-lettings campaign in line with the aspirational tenant mix, resulting in 90% occupancy within the first month of opening.
-The tenant mix included existing local businesses, brand new start-ups and tenants from elsewhere on the Market Estate, all of which are SMEs and independent businesses.
+An aspirational tenant mix was prepared for the Wool Market development including food and beverage, artisan retail and destination services.
+A pre-lettings campaign was undertaken by Quarterbridge Lettings, giving particular attention to the Markets’ existing tenant base, resulting in 90% occupancy within the first month of opening.
+The tenant mix includes new start-ups, existing local businesses and tenants from elsewhere on the estate, all of which are SME’s and independent businesses.

 New rental structures for the Wool Market were designed and implemented to attract desirable tenants in the face of regional competition, including phased rents for retail units and a mix of base and turnover rents for catering units.
 Leases included ‘Start-Up Business Leases’ with flexible in/out terms and minimal start-up costs, which resulted in a variety of local start-up businesses taking premises in the new market.

 The Wool Market was designed to act as a market, food hall and events venue to stimulate a town-centre evening economy.
 Advice was given on how to curate this space with a programme of events, music and entertainment to diversify the offer and create a destination venue which has attracted a clientele who have not historically attended the market.